great-expectations/great_expectations/docs/docusaurus/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_pair_map_expectations.md

 ```python name="tests/integration/docusaurus/expectations/creating_custom_expectations/expect_column_pair_values_to_have_a_difference_of_three.py completed_docstring"
 ```

+Make sure your one-line docstring begins with "Expect " and ends with a period.
 You'll also need to change the class name at the bottom of the file, by replacing this line:

 ```python name="tests/integration/docusaurus/expectations/examples/column_pair_map_expectation_template.py diagnostics"
 ```